osmanburucu-ibm/demo-UCD-TeamCity-Jira-Integrations/README_TeamCity-Setup.md

 ### How to use [docker-compose.yml](tc/docker-compose.yml)

-I have found this article which helped me to create my docker-comose file:
+I have found this article which helped me to create my docker-compose file:

 * <https://nad.dev/posts/2020/01/06/teamcity-server-agent-docker.html>

-Here the docker-compse.yml in detail:
+Here the docker-compose.yml in detail:

 ~~~yaml
 version: "3"